easymorph/server-cmd/README.md

 ems-cmd status http://192.168.100.200:6330
 ```
 ###### Parameters
-This command has no additional parameters
+This command has no additional parameters.

 ###### Output
 ```